someguynamedjosh/audiobench/README.md

 or `python build.py`, the first form may not work on Windows.
 Running it will provide a description of how it can be used.
 The most common uses are as
 follows:
-- `./build.py juce_frontend --release` builds a release version of the standalone and plugin versions of Audiobench.
-The results are placed in `artifacts/bin/`.
+- `./build.py installer --release` builds a release version of the standalone and plugin versions of Audiobench and packages them into an installer.
+The results are placed in `artifacts/installer/`.
 - `./build.py run` builds and runs a debug version.
 - `./build.py benchmark --release` runs performance tests and measures how long different parts of the code take to run.